Age of Heroes - 3: Establishing Hierarchy, Elbowing the Opposition. Angles, Jutes and Saxons Vie for Overlordship

 From olden times the Germanic fighting units were made up of two identifiably different types.
 There were the part-timers who were called on to defend the motherland, and there were the paid warriors.

-The former were trained to an acceptable level to form the mass that stood behind the professionals - as with the modern army, territorials and full-timers.
+The former were trained to an acceptable level to form the mass that stood behind the professionals - as with the modern army, (Territorial Army, Regular Army and Corps of Marines in the UK and Commonwealth; National Guard, Army and Marine Corps in the USA).
 The fyrdmen took their weapons from the Hundred (in the north and east from the 9th Century this was the vapnatak -literally: weapontake or weapon store) such as slings, bows, spears, the 'artillery' of the early middle ages.
 Shields were allocated on a 'needs' basis.

 Ealdormen and thegns had their own sources of weaponry, paid for from their own incomes.
 Swords and fighting axes were bought or passed down through generations amongst the 'gesith' and 'thegn' class, as were their shields - although shields had a notably shorter life for obvious reasons.